Rifle city manager to transition out of position

 Rifle City Manager Scott Hahn plans to transition out of his position over the next several months, according to a city of Rifle news release.

 “Rifle is an awesome community that I am proud to have served and represented.
-The citizens and City of Rifle staff are second to none,” Hahn states in the release.
+The citizens and city of Rifle staff are second to none,” Hahn said in the release.

+Hahn did not provide a reason for his upcoming departure to The Citizen Telegram on Friday, but he said that it’s moving forward in a “positive” way.

+“I’m just looking forward to getting some rest,” he said, sitting in his office at City Hall.

-Hahn was not immediately available for questions, but he will be assisting Chief of Police Tommy Klein who will serve as interim city manager for the next several months, the release states.
+Hahn will be assisting Chief of Police Tommy Klein who will serve as interim city manager for the next several months, the release states.

 Klein confirmed on Friday he’ll start as interim city manager Aug.
-1.
+1. The Rifle City Council will vote on Hahn’s resignation Aug.
+4.

+Hahn’s departure comes only three months away from the next election cycle.
+With five Rifle City Council seats up for election in November, including mayor Barbara Clifton, a new city manager will have a different set of bosses after the election.

+“How can you have economic growth if your staff is leaving you?” he said.
+“You’ve got to right the ship before you can arrange the deck chairs.”

-Hahn led Rifle through a number of major construction projects, including the municipal pool and the ongoing downtown project.
-He is also the founder of the City of Rifle Humanity Restoration Crew, an effort started in 2020, a group created to encourage people to reconnect with each other.
+During Hahn’s tenure, he’s led Rifle through a number of major construction projects, including the municipal pool and the ongoing downtown revitalization project, which for months has shut down traffic in the downtown area.

+He is also the founder of the city of Rifle Humanity Restoration Crew, an effort started in 2020.
+It is a group created to encourage people to reconnect with each other.

 “Not to mention the ‘Smile, Greet and Wave’ signs in every neighborhood and the nearly 100,000 people who watched his humorous videos,” the release states.
 “Scott’s efforts at increasing communication and creating an environment of friendliness and inclusivity can’t be understated.”

-Hahn originally replaced Rifle city manager Jim Nichols on a two-year $140,000 contract July 23, 2018.
+Hahn originally replaced Rifle City Manager Jim Nichols on a two-year $140,000 contract July 23, 2018.
 Nichols served just three months after taking over for longtime city manager Matt Sturgeon.

 Prior to coming to Rifle, Hahn worked as the borough manager for the town of Skagway, Alaska.